yZee00/DiscordBot-Auto-SubReddit-Posting/README.md

 ## Installation
 1. Install Python libraries and set up server
 ```
-# If running on server/VPS, I would recommend running in a screen sessions.
+# If running on server/VPS, I would recommend running in a screen session.
 screen -RD reddit

 # Clone repo